nikodemus/foolang/docs/design/009-self-hosting.md

 Bootstap interpreter needs to be good enough to interpret the self hosted code, but no more.

-The transpiler could operate on AST directly, but a few straigtforward passes are probably in order.
-(Inlining / partial evaluation, typechecking, devirtualization, lambda-lifting.)
+The transpiler initially can operate on AST directly.

 Transpile the self-hosted code into source for a `foo` executable capable of acting as both an interpreter and compiler, replacing the bootstrap interpreter.